acse-hz6215/esp32-notes/mairs-course/introduction/03-random-number.md

 <img src = "./image/rand-num.png" width = "300">

-Note that the above number is really large, we can set a range for random number
+Note that the above number is really large, we can set a range for a random number

 The following dice example set range for rand from int 1 - int 6